JRodrigoF/data_engineering_airflow/README.md

         describes the design decision behind every pipeline step

     minor
-        sign-up for early presentations
-        rename 'Notable Examples' in schema to 'Examples'

-    Rodrigo
-        .- update filter_1 operator to keep only memes category and status in ['confirmed', 'submission'] -> Rodrigo .- new operator using katrin's script putinTables -> should produce already the file with core data for ingestion
+        update filter_1 operator to keep only memes category and status in ['confirmed', 'submission'] -> Rodrigo sign-up for early presentations

-        .- check why neither ninja nor template_searchpath worked in the bash operator
-        .- remove postgres sections from pipeline 1
+        rename 'Notable Examples' in schema to 'Examples' check why neither ninja nor template_searchpath worked in the bash operator remove postgres sections from pipeline 1
-        .- change some keys in the format "_id" -> "id" ?
+        change some keys in the format "_id" -> "id" ? make sure we are dropping _search_keywords
-        .- make sure we are dropping _search_keywords .- write a version of the 'combined_examples' using pattern matching from python 3.10
+        write a version of the 'combined_examples' using pattern matching from python 3.10 -> R